AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Imperative language
 ===================

-Ada is a multi-paradigm language, but at it's core, it contains a simple, coherent procedural/imperative language akin to C or Pascal.
+Ada is a multi-paradigm language with support for object orientation and some elements of functional programming, but its core is a simple, coherent procedural/imperative language akin to C or Pascal.

+.. admonition:: In other languages

-    One important distinction with a language like C is that statements and expressions are very clearly distinguished.
+    One important distinction between Ada and a language like C is that statements and expressions are very clearly distinguished.
+In Ada, If you try to use an expression where a statement is required then your program will fail to compile.
+This rule supports a useful stylistic principle: expressions are intended to deliver values, not to have side effects.
+It can also prevent some programming errors, such as mistakenly using the equality operator "=" instead of the assignment operation ":=" in an assignment statement.

 Hello world
 -----------

-Let's go over a very simple imperative Ada program:
+Here's a very simple imperative Ada program:

 .. code-block:: ada

-    with Ada.Text_IO; use Ada.Text_IO;
+    with Ada.Text_IO;

     procedure Greet is
     begin
-       --  Print "Hello, World!" to the screen Put_Line ("Hello, World!");
+       --  Print "Hello, World!" to the screen Ada.Text_IO.Put_Line ("Hello, World!");
     end Greet;

+which we'll assume is in the source file :file:`greet.adb`.

-If you compile that source with the GNAT compiler, you will get a pretty unsurprising result.
+If you compile that source with the GNAT compiler and run the executable, you will get an unsurprising result.

 .. code-block:: sh